koenrane/KR-new-site/content/Gradient routing.md

 Figure: Where the gradients flow, the [shards](/shard-theory) grow.

 >[!thanks]
 >This work was conducted as part of MATS 6.0 and would not have been possible without their support.
-See the paper for a complete list of acknowledgements.
+See the paper for a complete list of acknowledgments.